sora-xor/sora2-substrate-js-library/doc.md

 > Add some extra amount that have appeared in the stash `free_balance` into the balance up
 > for staking.
 >
+> The dispatch origin for this call must be _Signed_ by the stash, not the controller.
+>
 > Use this if there are additional funds in your stash account that you wish to bond.
-> Unlike [`bond`] or [`unbond`] this function does not impose any limitation on the amount
+> Unlike [`bond`](Self::bond) or [`unbond`](Self::unbond) this function does not impose
-> that can be added.
+> any limitation on the amount that can be added.
->
-> The dispatch origin for this call must be _Signed_ by the stash, not the controller and
-> it can be only called when [`EraElectionStatus`] is `Closed`.
 >
 > Emits `Bonded`.
 >